tahoe/DataTables/readme.rst

 Installation
 ------------

-The package is NOT available on PyPI and is passing tests on Python 2.7, 3.3 and 3.4
+The package is NOT available on PyPI BUT is passing tests on Python 2.7, 3.3 and 3.4 Working on getting this on PyPI

 .. code-block:: bash